Disability Allowance

 €154

-Child dependant under 12
+Child who is under 12 years of age

-Child dependant aged 12 years or over
+Child who is 12 years of age or older

 If you are married, in a civil partnership, or cohabiting, and you both qualify for Disability Allowance, you will each get a weekly personal rate of Disability Allowance.
 You can both get the maximum rate if you both qualify for it.